 Ski Cypress Mountain – Just a 30-minute drive from downtown Vancouver, Cypress Mountain was host to freestyle skiing and snowboarding events during the 2010 Winter Games.
-It offers the most vertical drop on the city’s North Shore, as well as the most runs, with 53 options ranging from Green beginner runs through to Double Black Diamonds for the experts.
-Channel your inner Olympian by taking on the mountain’s downhill runs, or warm up to the task with a lesson at their ski school.
+It offers the most vertical drop on the city’s North Shore, as well as the most runs with 53 options ranging from Green beginner runs through to Double Black Diamonds for the experts.
+Channel your inner Olympian by taking on the mountain’s downhill runs, or warm up to the task with a lesson via their ski school.
 Prefer snowboarding?
 You’ll also find six terrain parks up at Cypress.
 If you’re packing light, you’ll be pleased to know that you can rent everything from skis to gloves right on the mountain.

 Cycle the Sea Wall – Just because it’s a bit chilly, it doesn’t mean that you can’t explore the sea wall that circles Vancouver’s Stanley Park.
-The Burrard offers free rental of our fleet of Brodie cruise bikes for a DIY tour, but for those who would rather someone else lead the way, check out a local tour company like City Cycle Tours.
-They offer daily excursions that explore both the sea wall and the trails inside the park, with a guide sharing info about the history of the park as you pedal your way around.
+The Burrard offers free rental of our fleet of Brodie cruise bikes for a DIY tour, but for those who would rather someone lead the way, check out a local tour company like City Cycle Tours.
+They offer daily excursions that explore both the sea wall and the trails inside the park, with a guide sharing info about the history of the area as you pedal your way around.